 The Company has prepared crisis/disaster response manuals for such occurrences.
-It creates a task force and swiftly takes appropriate action in close coordination with relevant organizational units and its subsidiaries under the direction of the top management.
+In the event of a crisis or disaster, the Company creates an emergency project and swiftly takes appropriate action in close coordination with relevant organizational units and its subsidiaries under the direction of the top management.
 Cases handled and other matters, as well as the corresponding measures taken, are reported to the Board of Directors in a timely and appropriate matter.

-• System to ensure that the Company's Directors and its subsidiaries' Directors and others execute their duties efficiently
+System to ensure that the Company's Directors and its subsidiaries' Directors and others execute their duties efficiently